adelagon/bring-your-own-data-labs/labs/05_transformations/README.md

 See that there are three extra fields for year, month and day - If you want, you can also drop the "trx_date" column using ```df.drop('trx_date')``` - Please note that since we are using data frame instead of dynamic frame, we can not use the same method *drop_fields* introduced earlier.

-## Run this in a Glue Job
+## Saving Transformed Data to S3

-Please add these lines to the end of your notebook
+Please add these lines to the end of your notebook:

 ``` python
 ## DONT FORGET TO PUT IN YOUR BUCKET NAME.